 The number of linking root domains is the number of unique websites that link to another website.
 This has been a good indicator of quality and has been found to correlate quite well with search rankings.

 The reason for this is quite straightforward.
 Remember that Google likes to think of links as votes.
 If one website links to you once, then that is one vote for you.
 If the same website links to you again, this is still only one vote because it is from the same “person.”
 Whereas if you get two links from two different websites, that is two votes.
 Therefore having lots of different domains linking to you is a good signal that you have a good website that deserves to rank well – because lots of different people are linking to it, not the same person over and over again.
+That's not to say that getting links from the same domain over and over is a bad thing, quite the opposite, it can be a good thing if it's a good quality website.
+But it may not mean quite as much as the first time that a website linked to you.

 When looking at a link profile, I tend to look at the number of linking root domains as a better signal of quality rather than the raw number of links.
 Here is how you can see this number using popular link analysis tools:

 By looking at the list of linking root domains, you can quickly get an idea of the quality of websites that are linking.
-In general, with high quality websites you will see a few linking domains that you recognize or have very high Domain Authority.
+In general, with high-quality websites you will see a few linking domains that you recognize or have very high Domain Authority.

 Here’s an example, using the BBC as an example: